 Quick Reference: Utah County Cities at a Glance

-Lehi — Silicon Slopes proximity, strong job market access, fast-growing commercial corridor.
-Prices slightly higher than further west cities.
+Lehi — Silicon Slopes proximity, strong job market, fast-growing commercial corridor.
+Prices slightly higher than further west.
 Good commute to both Salt Lake and Utah County job centers.

-Eagle Mountain — Most affordable entry point in the county, fastest-growing city in Utah, major commercial development wave underway.
+Eagle Mountain — Most affordable entry point in the county, 9th fastest-growing city in the US, major commercial development underway.
 West side commute constraints.
 See my Eagle Mountain guide.

 Saratoga Springs — Similar price point to Eagle Mountain, established neighborhoods, Utah Lake waterfront access in some areas.
 See my Saratoga Springs guide.

-Spanish Fork / Mapleton / Payson — South county options with more space and lower prices.
-Longer commute to Silicon Slopes employers.
+Spanish Fork / Mapleton / Payson — South county, more space, lower prices, longer commute to Silicon Slopes.
 More rural feel.

 Provo / Orem — Most urban areas in Utah County.
 BYU presence.
-More walkable than west side cities.
+More walkable.
 Higher prices in established neighborhoods.

 Alpine / Highland — Premium pricing, excellent schools, executive homes.
 Limited inventory.